 The GAF range is dedicated to DC switching.
-Based on the A range, these are reliable and modern contactors.\ When DC voltage and/or current ratings higher than below table, ABB offers bar contactors, designed by customer specification.
+Based on the A range, these are reliable and modern contactors.
+When DC voltage and/or current ratings higher than below table, ABB offers bar contactors, designed by customer specification.

+Main technical specifications GAF

+Rated operational volta age 1000 VDC

-GAF Main technical specifications 1000 VDC Rated operational voltage Current ratings, DC-1 275 - 2050 A Control voltage Electronically controlled AC/DC Number of poles 3 (connect in series) Reference standards IEC60947-1, -4-1
+Current ratings, DC-1 275 - 2050 A

+Control voltage Electronically controlled AC/DC

+Number of poles 3 (connect in series)

+Reference standards IEC60947-1, -4-1